-- How is it possible to make a subjective first-person meditative experience an objective one?
+- How is it possible to make a subjective first-person meditative experience objective?

 What is the content of the Research in Spiritual Science course?

-The first circle of sessions in the Research in Spiritual Science course consists of seven practical workshops, each following an introductory talk.
-Please note: All talks and workshops are based on our direct supersensible observations of many individuals over years.
-The sessions are as follows.
+Please note: All talks and workshops are based on our direct supersensible observations of many individuals over the years.
+The themes are as follows.

 TALK – Meditation as a path of spiritual development and as a method for spiritual science research

-Meditation has become an increasingly popular subject in recent times but is described and applied in many different ways.
+Meditation has recently become an increasingly popular subject but is described and applied in many different ways.
 So what is it?
-In this talk we will explore meditation as a way to nourish and training our soul in a similar way that food and physical exercise are daily necessities for us.
+In this talk, we will explore meditation as a way to nourish and train our soul in a similar way that food and physical exercise are daily necessities for us.

 Moreover, you will learn that meditation can also be used as a tool for spiritual research over a wide range of areas.

-Focusing on an inner core question is a first aspect in spiritual research and creating a clear content-less inner space is a crucial requirement for it.
+Focusing on an inner core question is the first aspect of spiritual research and creating a clear content-less inner space is a crucial requirement for it.
 Achieving these aspects gives the higher worlds the possibility to provide clear insights concerning the research topic.

 WORKSHOP – How to control your thoughts

-In the workshop we will discover and apply practical exercises to deepen the topic of the talk.
-This will be a space to explore the value and practice of meditation as a training and as a research process.
+In the workshop, we will discover and apply practical exercises to deepen the topic of the talk.
+This will be a space to explore the value and practice of meditation as a training and research process.
 Subjects covered include the following.